Lambert W random variables and their applications in loss modelling: Lambert Random Variables

 and

-For examples of pdf and cdf for the Lambert $W\times Exp(1)$ distribution, see Figures \ref{fig:WExp-pos-gamma} and \ref{fig:WExp-neg-gamma}.
-As seen from Figure \ref{fig:WExp-pos-gamma}, compared to the exponential distribution the Lambert random variables have a heavier tail in the case of positive $\gamma$.
+{For} examples of the pdf and cdf for the Lambert $W\times Exp(1)$ distribution, see Figures~\ref{fig:WExp-pos-gamma} and~\ref{fig:WExp-neg-gamma}.
+As~apparent from Figure~\ref{fig:WExp-pos-gamma}, the Lambert random variables have a heavier tail in the case of positive $\gamma$ as compared to the exponential distribution.

-For negative $\gamma$ values (see Figure \ref{fig:WExp-neg-gamma}), the random variable $Y$ takes values in the fixed interval $(0, -\frac{1}{e\gamma\lambda})$ as the transformation relocates the larger values of underlying exponential random variable $X$.
-It can be argued that this kind of transformation is not relevant for typically heavy-tailed insurance data, but our example (see Tables \ref{tab:taani} and \ref{tab:par-hinnangud}) shows an adequate fit by the Lambert $W$ exponential random variables with $\gamma<0$ for log claims of Danish fire loss data.
-In the case of $\gamma <0$, if the absolute value of $\gamma$ is small, it produces a distribution with a suitably large cut-off point to fit data with moderate tails as the Danish log claims data is.
-Similarly, for positive $\gamma$, only small values of $\gamma$ are of practical use, as the tail becomes heavy very quickly.
-For example, if $\gamma \geq 1$ Lambert $W\times Exp(\lambda)$ random variables do not have a finite first moment.
-For $\gamma <1$, the first moment is $\frac{1}{\lambda(1-\gamma)^2}$.
-In general, the following expression holds:
+For negative $\gamma$ values (see Figure~\ref{fig:WExp-neg-gamma}), the~random variable $Y$ takes values in the fixed interval $(0, -\frac{1}{e\gamma\lambda})$, as the transformation relocates the larger values of the underlying exponential random variable $X$.
+While it can be argued that this kind of transformation is not relevant for typically heavy-tailed insurance data, our example (see Section~\ref{sec:LambertWapp}) shows an adequate fit when using the Lambert $W$ exponential random variables with $\gamma<0$ for log claims of Danish fire loss data.
+In~the case of $\gamma <0$, if~the absolute value of $\gamma$ is small, this produces a distribution with a suitably large cut-off point to fit data with moderate tails, as is the case for the Danish log claims data.
+Similarly, only small values of $\gamma$ are of practical use for~positive $\gamma$, as~the tail quickly becomes heavy very.
+For~example, if~$\gamma \geq 1$, then Lambert $W\times Exp(\lambda)$ random variables do not have a finite first moment.
+For~$\gamma <1$, the~first moment is $\frac{1}{\lambda(1-\gamma)^2}$.
+In~general, the~following expression holds: